Famous & Notable Burials of Cypress Hills Cemetery

 In addition to the book about our notables, we’re always finding more as historians & history enthusiasts pass through our grounds

 Cypress Hills Cemetery has 160 years of historical significance.
 Many of our residents have had a profound impact in the development of our community, cultural ideals, and the nation as a whole.
 Each one can be associated with a different piece of history from the early 1800s all the way to the late 1900s.
 Included in the application you will find a detailed map of all our notables, a description of their impact in history, and their location within the cemetery grounds.
 Also included is our book, “Images of America: Cypress Hills Cemetery,” by Stephen C. Duer and Allen B. Smith, which provides an expansive view of the development of the Cemetery, the distinct characteristics of monuments and their different artistic styles, and the impact the Cemetery has had on the community.
 Below you will find a sample of some of our notable burials and associations and their significance in history.
 These individuals memorialized at Cypress Hills are known for shaping our culture in regards to civil rights and the advancement of African-Americans in all aspects of life:

 Thomas Downing (1791-1866): An early pioneer of equal rights, Downing used the basement of his popular restaurant as a hideaway for fleeing slaves traveling the Underground Railroad.
-He also helped fund the first African-American schools in greater New York.
+He also helped fund the first African-American schools in the greater New York area.

 This area was the first police memorial of its kind created in the United States.
 The Police Arlington Memorial was established in 1871 by the Metropolitan Police Benevolent Association.
 The memorial was designed to be a place of pride and to honor the bravery of police officers.
 To this date, the PBA holds an annual memorial service at the site for those who lost their lives in the line of duty.